oscarotero/toxojs/README.md

 You can disable vendoring by setting the `TOXO_VENDOR=none` environment variable.

-Related to this, data stored using the `localStorage` API is saved in a `local_storage` file in the same directory as the main module.
+### Storage folder

+When you use Web APIs like `localStorage` or `Cache`, TOXO automatically creates the `storage` folder in the same directory as the main module to store this data.
+This allows to access to this data easily.
 You can add this file to your `.gitignore` if you want to keep it local, or commit it to your repository to share the stored data.

 ## Environment variables